agroimpacts/cloud-free-planet/spatial/python/planet/README.md

 with_analytic: False # download analytic product in addition to a default analytic_sr
 with_analytic_xml: False # download analytic_xml product in addition to a default analytic_sr
 with_visual: False # download visual product in addition to a default analytic_sr
+with_immediate_cleanup: True # cleanup local catalog after performing all operations on the local file

 [database] # database settings
 host: <none> # address of the PSQL database